-Most people hear “tree pruning” and think it's all about hacking off limbs here and there, but there's so much more to it than that.
+Most people hear “tree pruning” and think it's no more than hacking off a limb here or a limb there, but there's so much more to it than that.

 Third generation arborist and co-instructor of the OCPE's popular Hazardous Tree Identification course, Steve Chisholm, sums up what the pruning course is all about in one simple phrase: learning the importance of pruning with a purpose.